 Tanya: There are a couple of different ways that people can relaunch.
 Talk to us a little bit about the different versions of relaunching.

-Carol: There are different formal return-to-work programs that companies have been starting since the early 2000s, and have evolved over time, and they tend to fall into two categories.
+Carol: There are different formal return-to-work programmes that companies have been starting since the early 2000s and have evolved over time and they tend to fall into two categories.
 The dominant category is a returnship, which is internship-like.
 You engage with the company for a certain period of time and then, when that period is over, you have the opportunity or not to become an employee.
-There are other programs that we’re seeing, a more recent version, which is what we call direct hire, where people are still part of a program where there’s some sort of transitional programing and support, but they’re hired as an employee from Day One.
+There are other programmes that we’re seeing, a more recent version, which is what we call direct hire, where people are still part of a program where there’s some sort of transitional programing and support, but they’re hired as an employee from Day One.

 Tanya: How do the returnship programs work?